Nuclear program of Egypt: History

 Egypt withdrew from talks regarding the implementation and effectiveness of the Non-Proliferation Treaty (NPT) in Geneva on 29 April 2013, but remains a ratifier of the NPT.

-In November 2015 and March 2017 Egypt signed preliminary agreements with Russian nuclear company Rosatom for a first VVER-1200 unit at El Dabaa Nuclear Power Plant to start in 2024.
-Discussions continue for final approval.
+In November 2015, Egypt signed an intergovernmental agreement with Russia to build and operate the plant.
+In December 2016, Egypt signed the Engineering, Procurement, and Construction (EPC) contracts with Russian state nuclear company Rosatom for four VVER-1200 units, which became fully effective in December 2017.
+The agreement specifies that Russia will supply nuclear fuel throughout the lifecycle of the plant, arrange for personnel training, and assist in operation and maintenance for the first 10 years.

+Construction officially began on Unit 1 on 20 July 2022, followed by Unit 2 on 19 November 2022, Unit 3 on 3 May 2023, and Unit 4 on 23 January 2024.
+By late 2025, the project was progressing on schedule, marked by the installation of the reactor pressure vessel at Unit 1 in November 2025.
+Commercial operation of the first units is expected to begin around 2028, with all four units planned for completion by 2029–2030, eventually generating approximately 9% of the country's electricity.
+In May 2026, President Abdel Fattah El-Sisi ratified legislative amendments to Law No. 7 of 2010 (Law No. 10 of 2026) to strengthen nuclear safety and regulatory oversight as the peaceful program continues to expand.

-In August 2022, state-run Korea Hydro and Nuclear Power (KHNP) signed a $2.2 billion deal with Russian state-run ASE (a subsidiary of Rosatom) to help build El Dabaa Nuclear Power Plant.
+In August 2022, state-run Korea Hydro and Nuclear Power (KHNP) signed a $2.2 billion deal with Russian state-run ASE (a subsidiary of Rosatom) to assist with construction and construct the turbine islands for the plant.

 Undeclared nuclear activity

 In late 2004 and early 2005, the International Atomic Energy Agency (IAEA) started to investigate undisclosed experiments, which was published in open sources by former and current staff of the AEA, that indicated nuclear material, activities and facilities connected to uranium extraction, conversion, irradiation and reprocessing that unreported to the agency and a team of Agency inspectors visited the Nuclear Research Center in Inshas from 9 to 13 October 2004.

 On 14 February 2005, IAEA's Director General Mohamed ElBaradei circulated a report to the board of Governors finding "a number of failures by Egypt to report to the agency in accordance with its obligations."

 Egypt justified its reporting failures as the government and the IAEA had "differing interpretations" of Egypt's safeguards obligations and emphasizing that the country's "nuclear activities are strictly for peaceful purposes."
 Accordingly, Egypt had taken corrective actions and maintained full cooperation during the 2004/2005 investigation, which ended that the IAEA found no discrepancies between what have been declared during the investigation and IAEA's findings and no evidences of extraction of plutonium or enrichment of uranium and the investigation had been closed.